apache/incubator-retired-s4/src/main/java/io/s4/example/model/README.md

 Class Distribution

-Number of records of Spruce-Fir: 	211840
+Number of records of Spruce-Fir         211840
-Number of records of Lodgepole Pine: 	283301
+Number of records of Lodgepole Pine     283301
-Number of records of Ponderosa Pine: 	 35754
+Number of records of Ponderosa Pine     35754
-Number of records of Cottonwood/Willow:   2747
+Number of records of Cottonwood/Willow  2747
-Number of records of Aspen: 		  9493
+Number of records of Aspen              9493
-Number of records of Douglas-fir: 	 17367
+Number of records of Douglas-fir        17367
-Number of records of Krummholz: 	 20510
+Number of records of Krummholz          20510
-Number of records of other: 		     0

-Total records:				581012
+Total records                           581012
 </pre>

 Here are the steps I used to download and prepare the data files.
 The files are located in the project under src/main/resources/.